 Carrollton, TX 75007

 We are heartbroken as we see the devastation caused by Hurricane Harvey.
 This one is big, serious, and directly affects so many of us, our friends, and our families.
 The yarn and fiber world has a long history of ‘stepping up’ by contributing to relief efforts.
 So STITCHES, the vendors, the sponsors, the teachers, and Warm Up America! are getting involved.
-Please take a few minutes to read about what we’re doing at STITCHES Texas 2017 and how you can help.
+Please take a few minutes to read about what we've done at STITCHES Texas 2017 and what we're doing next.

 What to do and where to contribute?